iweavings/iweavings/README.md

 - 👋 Hi, I’m @iweavings
-- 👀 I’m interested in programming and integrative generative art
+- 👀 I’m interested in generative art
 - 📫 You can reach me on Twitter @CordeiroTextile